 Avolon’s profits climbed 17% to $161m in third quarter

-Irish aircraft lessor had $6.3 billion available in cash and credit and declared a dividend of $285 million for the quarter
+Irish aircraft lessor had $6.3bn in cash and credit with declared dividend of $285m

-Fine Gael TD Kate O’Connell (left), Taoiseach Leo Varadkar, John Higgins, president and chief commericial officer of Avolon, and its chief executive Dómhnal Slattery pictured at the official opening of its global head office in Ballsbridge.
+Fine Gael TD Kate O’Connell (left), Taoiseach Leo Varadkar, John Higgins, president and chief commericial officer of Avolon, and CEO Dómhnal Slattery at the opening of its global HQ in Ballsbridge.
 Photograph: Robbie Reynolds

 Dublin-headquartered Avolon, which buys aircraft and leases them to airlines around the world, said revenue for the quarter grew 4 per cent to $654 million.